THANUSHREECS/FUTURE_ML_02/README.md

 # FUTURE_ML_02
 Support Ticket Classification &amp; Prioritization using Machine Learning

-## 1. Introduction
+# Introduction

-In modern organizations, customer support teams handle a large number of tickets daily, including complaints, queries, and issue reports.
-Managing these tickets manually leads to inefficiencies such as delayed responses, incorrect categorization, and poor customer satisfaction.
+In modern organizations, customer support teams receive a large number of support tickets daily in the form of emails, forms, and issue reports.
+Managing these tickets manually is time-consuming and inefficient.

-This project aims to solve these challenges by developing a Machine Learning-based system that can automatically classify support tickets and assign priority levels based on their content.

-## 2. Objectives
+This project aims to automate the process of **support ticket classification and prioritization** using Machine Learning techniques.
+The system reads ticket text, classifies it into appropriate categories, and assigns a priority level to improve response time and operational efficiency.

+# Objective
 The main objectives of this project are:

-* To preprocess and clean textual ticket data
-* To convert text data into numerical features using TF-IDF
-* To build classification models for:

-  * Ticket Category
-  * Ticket Priority
-* To evaluate model performance using standard metrics
-* To demonstrate real-world business impact

-## 3. Dataset Description

-The dataset consists of customer support ticket information with the following key columns:

-* Ticket Subject
-* Ticket Description
-* Ticket Type (Category)
-* Ticket Priority
-* Additional fields such as customer details, timestamps, and resolution

-For this project:

-* Input Features: Ticket Subject + Ticket Description
-* Target Variables:

-  * Ticket Type (Category Classification)
-  * Ticket Priority (Priority Prediction)

-## 4. Methodology

-### 4.1 Data Preprocessing

-Text data is cleaned using Natural Language Processing (NLP) techniques:

-* Lowercasing all text
-* Removing punctuation and special characters
-* Removing stopwords (common words like “the”, “is”)
-* Tokenization (splitting text into words)

-Additionally, Ticket Subject and Ticket Description are combined to capture more context.

-### 4.2 Feature Extraction

-We use **TF-IDF (Term Frequency - Inverse Document Frequency)** to convert text into numerical form.

-* Assigns importance to meaningful words
-* Reduces the impact of common words
-* Helps machine learning models understand text

-### 4.3 Model Building

-Two separate models are trained:

-#### 1. Category Classification Model

-* Input: Cleaned ticket text
-* Output: Ticket Type (e.g., Technical, Billing, Account)
-* Algorithm Used: Logistic Regression

-#### 2. Priority Prediction Model

-* Input: Same ticket text
-* Output: Ticket Priority (High, Medium, Low)
-* Algorithm Used: Logistic Regression

-## 5. Model Evaluation

-The models are evaluated using the following metrics:

-* **Accuracy**: Overall correctness of the model
-* **Precision**: How many predicted values are correct
-* **Recall**: How many actual values are captured
-* **F1-Score**: Balance between precision and recall

-### Confusion Matrix (Bonus)

-* Displays correct and incorrect predictions
-* Helps identify where the model makes mistakes

-## 6. Results and Insights

-* Text preprocessing significantly improves model performance
-* TF-IDF effectively captures important keywords
-* Logistic Regression provides good performance for text classification
-* Combining subject and description improves prediction accuracy

-Typical accuracy ranges between **85%–90%**, depending on the dataset.

-## 7. Final System

-The system works as follows:

-1. User inputs a ticket
-2. Text is cleaned and processed
-3. Converted into numerical features using TF-IDF
-4. Two models predict:

-   * Ticket Category
-   * Ticket Priority

-### Example:

-Input:
-"My account is locked, please fix this immediately"

-Output:

-* Category: Account Issue
-* Priority: High

-## 8. Business Impact

-This system provides significant value to organizations:

-### For Support Teams:

-* Reduces manual workload
-* Automatically categorizes tickets

-### For Managers:

-* Identifies urgent issues quickly
-* Improves response time

-### For Companies:

-* Enhances customer satisfaction
-* Improves operational efficiency

-## 9. Tools and Technologies Used

-* Python
-* Pandas & NumPy
-* NLTK (Natural Language Processing)
-* Scikit-learn
-* TF-IDF Vectorizer
-* Logistic Regression

-## 10. Conclusion

-This project demonstrates the practical application of Machine Learning in real-world business scenarios.
-By automating ticket classification and prioritization, the system improves efficiency, reduces response time, and enhances customer satisfaction.

-It highlights how NLP and ML can be effectively used to solve operational challenges in support systems.
+* To classify support tickets into categories such as **Hardware, Access, HR Support, Storage**, etc.
+* To predict the **priority level** of each ticket (High, Medium, Low)
+* To reduce manual effort in sorting tickets
+* To improve response time for critical issues

+# Dataset Description
+The dataset used in this project contains support ticket information with the following fields:
+* **Text (Document):** Description of the issue reported by the user
+* **Category (Topic_group):** Type of issue (e.g., Hardware, Access)
+* **Priority:** Urgency level of the issue (High, Medium, Low) The dataset represents real-world support scenarios, making it suitable for building practical machine learning models.

+# Methodology
+The project follows a structured machine learning pipeline:

+## Data Preprocessing
+* Removed missing values
+* Converted text to lowercase
+* Removed punctuation and numbers
+* Removed stopwords (e.g., “the”, “is”)
+* Applied lemmatization to reduce words to base form

+## Feature Extraction
+Text data was converted into numerical format using:
+* **TF-IDF (Term Frequency-Inverse Document Frequency)**
+* Used **n-grams (1 to 3)** to capture context

+## Model Building
+Two separate models were trained:

+### Category Model
+* Algorithm: **Linear Support Vector Classifier (LinearSVC)**
+* Purpose: Predict ticket category

+### Priority Model
+* Algorithm: **LinearSVC**
+* Purpose: Predict urgency level

+## Train-Test Split
+* Dataset split into:
+  * **80% Training**
+  * **20% Testing**
+* Used **stratified sampling** to maintain class balance

+## Evaluation Metrics
+Models were evaluated using:
+* Accuracy
+* Precision
+* Recall
+* F1-score
+* Confusion Matrix

+# Results

+## Category Model
+* Achieved good accuracy (~80–85%)
+* Correctly classified most tickets
+* Some misclassification due to overlapping vocabulary

+## Priority Model

+* Successfully predicted urgency levels
+* Balanced performance across High, Medium, and Low classes
+* Demonstrated strong classification capability

+# Explainability

+The model’s decision-making was analyzed by extracting **top important words** for each category.
+Examples:
+* Hardware → laptop, system, device
+* Access → login, password, account
+This helps in understanding how the model makes predictions.

+# Real-World Applications

+This system can be used in:
+* Customer support platforms
+* IT helpdesk systems
+* SaaS companies
+* Enterprise ticketing systems

+# Limitations
+* TF-IDF does not capture deep context
+* Some tickets are ambiguous
+* Model performance depends on dataset quality

+# Conclusion
+This project demonstrates how Machine Learning can automate support ticket classification and prioritization.
+By using NLP techniques and classification models, the system improves efficiency, reduces workload, and enhances customer support operations.